betsyval/data-sharing-workshop/_episodes/your-own-workflow.md

 ---
 ## Putting it to Use

 The goal of today is to leave with a workflow which implements born open data in your own workflow, and with an understanding of how to implement this into your other projects as they are developed.
+In order to do this, spend a few minutes thinking about your workflow and which phase of it can benefit from the use of OSF.

 For this session, you'll need a project of your own - perhaps one of:
 * A copy of a recent project where you've already collected data